ianmiell/learngitthehardway/README.md

 my change to the readme
 Hello world!
 CodenNerd here!
 Upskilling aggressively on Educative :)
 Codennerd's second change
-my change to the README
+my change to the READMEmy change to the README :)